namtvit07/pushpop/README.md

 ##### Sendgrid

-The `sendgrid` plugin gives you a DSL to specify email recipient information, as well as the subject and body.
+The `sendgrid` plugin gives you a DSL to specify email parameters like subject and body.

 Here's an example: